< 3-minute read.

 - GSMA’s Root Discovery service-based eSIM activation

-That’s why I think consumer eSIM-device activation definitely deserves its own series of blogs (I’ll tackle each option in a separate blog).
+That’s why I think consumer eSIM-device activation definitely deserves its own series of blogs (I’ll tackle options 1, 4 and 5 in a separate blog).

 So, let’s start with the first option: QR code activation.